jrheard/blog/_drafts/quinto.md

 While I was at it, I added a few more features that your cardboard copy of Quinto doesn't have:

-* An AI opponent that plays against you (and will beat you).
+* An AI opponent that plays against you (and will probably beat you).
 * Automatic score tracking.
 * If you play an "optimal" move—the highest-scoring move you could have made with the hand you had—your score for that move will be drawn in green to celebrate your achievement.
 * If you mouse over the score for one of your past non-optimal moves, the game will show you what the optimal move *would have been*.
 You can use this information to learn how to get better at the game!
 The AI will still beat you, though.

-[Give it a try](http://jrheard.com/quinto/).
+<a href="http://jrheard.com/quinto/" style="font-weight: bold; font-size: 25px;">You can play Quinto here</a>.
 You can also read the [source code](https://github.com/jrheard/quinto/tree/master/src/quinto) if you like.

 Have a good old time, and then come back so I can tell you about the tools I used to build this game.

 Tools
 =====